Scientific Advisory Board

 Mr. Tan, who is Malaysian, read Environmental Biology at King’s College, University of London and obtained his MSc. in Aquaculture from University of Stirling.
 He holds a business diploma from Henley Management College, UK.

-Mike Velings joined the Calysta Board of Directors and the Advisory Board in 2015.
+Mike Velings joined the Calysta Board of Directors and the Scientific Advisory Board in 2015.
 He is the founder and the driving force behind Aqua-Spark, a global investment fund for sustainable aquaculture, combining a healthy financial profit with environmental and social impact.
 A lifelong entrepreneur, Mike has spent decades jumpstarting a range of successful businesses.
 Among other ventures, he co-founded Connexie, which has helped catalyze a professional employment industry across the Netherlands.
 Mike naturally combines his business background with environmental and social engagement.
 He understands the potential for business to create durable solutions to complex world problems.
 With this in mind, Mike founded A-Spark: an investment company that assists entrepreneurs across the globe in realizing their visions of a start-up with a world-changing element.
 Through A-Spark he has invested in a broad range of ventures over the years– both in the developed and developing world.
 Mike serves on several boards and is also a member of the Chairman’s Council of Conservation International and an Honorary Global Marine Fellow.